xddq/nodejs-typescript-modern-starter/README.md

   side by side_ as well as _all tests in a seperate folder_ already working and set up for you.
 - Advocate for **using CI/CD** (in this case Github Actions).
-Automatically check formatting, linting and build and test the code base.
+Automatically check formatting, check linting, compile and test the code base.
 Everything running on each PR.
 - Advocate establishing best practices via linting rules using eslint and typescript-eslint.
 However, still giving a documented way to quickly and easily disable them, if that is preferred.
 - Use modern tools like esbuild, typescript 5 and the nodejs test runner.
 - Be open for any framework or library that you prefer.
 This setup should be useful to everyone.
-You can easily add your preferred packages in to time.
+You can easily add your preferred packages in no time.

 ## Prerequisites